Business structures and tax returns

 Exempt organizations include charitable, religious, scientific, literacy and other organizations exempt under the IRS code section 501(c)3.
 These organizations must apply for exemption status.

-Form 990, 990-EZ, or 990PF must be filedby the 15thday of the 5thmonthafter the end of the organization’s fiscal year.
+Taxes must be filed by the 15th day of the 5th month after the end of the organization’s fiscal year.
 If using a standard calendar year, the due date is May 15th.